afbento/MD6btn.bas/README.md

-X-Basic is needed to run this code.
+X-Basic run-time compiler is needed to run this code.